-It should be clear that one can compose relations with
+It should be clear that one can compose relations with other primitive recursive functions.
+So the following are also primitive recursive:

-- 1. The equality relation, x = y, defined by IsZero(|x y|) - 2.
-The less-than relation, $x \le y$, defined by $\operatorname{IsZero}(x y)$ their characteristic functions χ_P and χ_Q are.
-We have to show that the characteristic functions of $\neg P(\vec{x})$, etc., are also primitive recursive.
+1. The equality relation, x = y, defined by IsZero(|x - y|)

+2. The less-than relation, $x \le y$ , defined by IsZero(x - y)